Torque Calibration: Why Torque Control is Important - Intro

 What needs to happen in the industry?

 My original Facebook post about this situation revealed to me that improper torquing is pretty standard.
-After doing some research I learned that improper or unchecked torquing of wheel nuts are the most common cause for claims where wheels have come detached from moving vehicles.
+After doing some research, I learned that improper or unchecked torquing of wheel nuts is the most common cause for claims where wheels have come detached from moving vehicles.

 This emphasizes the severity of not following the right procedure and knowing how to apply the proper torque.
 I believe it is time for dealerships to take more accountability and make us all safer.